Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 ## Include the brands.css file in your app

 Now, writing a simple CSS file is not really enough, we need to include it in our index.html's head section, so that the browser, can actually fetch our classes.
-Just add the following line to wwwroot/index.html:
+Just add the following line to the `wwwroot/index.html`

 ```html|IndexhtmlHeadSection
 <html>